 - All salts are not created equal.
 Certain salts are milder than others.
 So, I use Kosher salt when brining because it’s not as salty as table salt.

-- When you heat the water so you can melt the salt, you don’t have to bring it to a boil.
-I’ve done it both ways and it really doesn’t make a difference in taste.
+- You don’t have to bring the salt to a boil when you heat the water to melt the salt.
+I’ve done it both ways, and it doesn’t make a difference in taste.

-- Even though rinsing poultry is not encouraged because it supposedly spreads around bacteria, I do rinse the turkey after it has been brined to get excess salt off of it.
+- Even though rinsing poultry is not encouraged because it supposedly spreads around bacteria, I quickly rinse the turkey after it has been brined to remove excess salt.

 Thank you Shadi! 🙂

 Brining definitely makes for the most juicy, tender turkey.
 I love the sage in your brine.
-So delicious!
+So delicious and I’ll make it again.

 Thanks Raia!
 I love sage and try to put it in everything. 🙂